Works and Days: Synopsis

 The Myth of the Ages follows.
 In the Hesiodic scheme, there were five ages of mankind: the Golden Age, Silver Age, Bronze Age, Heroic Age, and the present age, that of Iron.
-Race of gold man lived in the time of Cronus, an age of plenty and peace, for the earth gave for all their needs of its own accord and rivalries of any kind were thus unknown.
+The race of gold man lived in the time of Cronus, an age of plenty and peace, for the earth gave for all their needs of its own accord and rivalries of any kind were thus unknown.
 Men of the Golden Age never aged, and when they died they went as though to sleep.
 When this age came to an end, its population became guardians of mankind, protecting them from evils and granting them wealth.
 The Silver Age was much worse than the Golden, both in stature and temperament.
 People lived as children with their mothers for a hundred years.
 Once they came of age, they lived but a brief time, suffering because of their foolishness.
 They fought with one another and did not obey the gods.
 Angry at their impiety, Zeus destroyed the race; still, they are granted the honor of being called "chthonic blessed mortals".
 The Bronze Race was fearsome and warlike.
-Their weapons were bronze, they lived in bronze houses, and they wore bronze armour; black iron did not exist yet.
+Their weapons were bronze, they lived in bronze houses, and they wore bronze armor; black iron did not exist yet.
 They fell at each other's hands and came to an inglorious end.
 The race of heroes was more just and noble.
 Though demigods, they too fell in war, most notably those at Thebes and Troy.
 After death, they were transported to the Isles of the Blessed where they lived a postmortem life of plenty similar to the Golden Age.
-Hesiod then laments that he lived during the Iron Age, which is characterized by toil and hardship.
+Hesiod then laments that he lives during the Iron Age, which is characterized by toil and hardship.
 He predicts that Zeus will destroy his race, too, when men are born gray-haired, and all moral and religious standards are ignored.
 Aidos and Nemesis will depart the earth, leaving behind ills against which there will be no bulwark.

 The kings are now addressed, as Hesiod relates the fable of the nightingale and the hawk to them.
 A hawk flying high in the air had a nightingale in its talons.
 The smaller bird was shrieking and crying, to which the hawk responded:

+The next section is composed largely of superstitions related to running a productive farm.
+There are also more general words of advice given for how to be successful, such as not putting off work for the next day.
+It gives instructions to tell slaves, indications on when is the right time to harvest certain plants, based in Greek Mythology, and examples of when to go sailing.

+Traditional Customs follows, the verses including instruction on when one should marry, to avoid items containing “mischief” such as uncharmed pots, and other superstitions.
+The final section is about auspicious days of the month, telling what days will likely be prosperous and what days to avoid actions such as shearing, sowing, or procreating.